Back to news page

 The average aircraft has about 800 to 1,000 parts that can be reused when it comes out of service.
 The largest assets, like the engine and landing gear, are often removed, repaired, tested, recertified and used in another aircraft in a carrier’s fleet.
 Aluminum, copper wiring and other precious metals go to recycling centers and back to the raw supply chain.

-Repurposing parts
+Repurposing Parts

 Many items are produced commercially, but unique uses abound: an old galley cart turned into a home bar, wings from an old Boeing 747 that form the roof of a private house, and first-class seats used as lounge chairs, cuff links in the shape of a wing rib made from the fuselage of a Pan Am Boeing 707.